GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A year spent in artificial intelligence is enough to make one believe in God.
+There is never enough time to do it right, but there is always enough time to fix it or to do it over.

-~ Alan Perlis
+~ Daniel T. Barry
 <pre>

 </pre>